ELoTrash/Starlink-Guides/README.md

 ## Guides:
 1. Tailscale - A guide to setting up LAN access with tailscale.
 2. Starlink GRPCurl - A guide to setting up automatic reboots and more.
-3. Starlink Network Diagram - A guide to adding a third party router to your Starlink network.
+3. Third Party Routers - A guide to adding a third party router to your Starlink network.